ltfschoen/XCMTemplate/dapps/evm2/flipper/README.md

 Preferably use Moonbase Alpha TestNet `node_modules/.bin/truffle migrate --network moonbase` that requires testnet tokens from the faucet https://faucet.moonbeam.network/.

 Note: When running tests against Moonbase Alpha TestNet.
 Disconnect VPN.
 Try to avoid encountering errors like `Too Many Requests`, `ProviderError`, `ETIMEDOUT`, `32603`, it is important to use a dedicated endpoint that you can get for free here https://blastapi.io/ by creating an account, creating a project, choosing Moonbase Alpha Testnet from their available endpoints and clicking "Activate", and then copying either the RPC endpoint.
 Note: I got error `TypeError: Cannot create property 'gasLimit' on string '0x464aff'` when tried using Blastapi WSS endpoint instead of RPC (https) endpoint.
+Note: If you change to WSS then you need to use `WebsocketProvider` instead of `HttpProvider`

 This is important because the public endpoint https://rpc.api.moonbase.moonbeam.network has stricter rate limiting.
 Ensure that you replace the public Moonbase Alpha endpoint in the truffle-config.js file with the dedicated endpoint.